jekyll/jekyll/site/_docs/configuration.md

   <p>
     The contents of <code>&lt;destination&gt;</code> are automatically
     cleaned, by default, when the site is built.
 Files or folders that are not created by your site will be removed.
-The <code>&lt;keep_files&gt;</code> configuration directive can optionally retain generated content in `destination`.
+Some files could be retained by specifying them within the  <code>&lt;keep_files&gt;</code> configuration directive.
   </p>
   <p>
     Do not use an important location for <code>&lt;destination&gt;</code>; instead, use it as